vinayk94/dailylog/_posts/2024/2024-013-01-scarcity-mindset.md

 ---
 layout: post
-title: "LWhat pushes one to desparate actions"
+title: "What pushes one to desparate actions ?"
 date: 2024-02-24
 ---